thomaschampagne/NGUI270Revive/README.md

 NGUI270Revive at a glance
 ==================

-1. Unofficial support of NGUI 2.7.0 which has been discontinuited on September 2012 by Tasharen.
+1. Unofficial support of NGUI 2.7.0.
+Official support has been discontinuited on September 2012 by Tasharen Company.

 2. Works with Unity3d 4.3.4f1.